-When writing your CV, you have to keep in mind that your CV is your introduction to the recruiters, the first glimpse they have of you.
-On the first stage of the recruitment process, recruiters have to sift through hundreds of CV’s and according to a research carried out by The Ladders.com, most recruiters only spent 6.25 seconds reading each one.
+When writing your CV, you have to keep in mind that your CV is your introduction to recruiters, and the first glimpse they have of you.
+At the first stage of the recruitment process, recruiters have to sift through hundreds of CVs.
+One research study suggested that most recruiters only spend 6.25 seconds reading each one.

 CV writing might seem like a daunting task now but not to worry.
 The purpose of this guide is to give you a rough idea on how you can give your current CV a facelift, focusing on the important parts of the CV that might garner more attention from the recruiters.